An HR Glossary for HR Terms

 - Explanation of benefits

-- Form 1095-B, if you purchased coverage directly from an insurer or are employed in a small business with less than 50 full-time employees
+- Form 1095-B if you purchased coverage directly from an insurer or are employed in a small business with fewer than 50 full-time employees